Cloudify-PS/walle-service/walle-api-server/README.rst

 Administration
 ==============

-New CLI tool 'walle-manage' does allow to add new Org-ID during Score service runtime.
+New CLI tool 'walle-manage' does allow to add new Org-ID during Walle service runtime.
 Here's an example of you can use this tool::
 .. code-block:: bash